Up to 35% off Raised Beds

 Increase Your Watering

-This is a very easy fix.
-Provide a thorough watering when you notice this symptom.
-Typically hydrangeas will pop back once they are out of the sun and have had a chance to recover.
-They take about two inches of water per week, depending on where you live and what your weather is like this amount can differ.
+This is a simple fix.
+Give your hydrangea a thorough watering as soon as you notice the drooping.
+In most cases, it will perk back up once it’s out of direct sun and has had time to recover.
+Hydrangeas generally need about two inches of water per week, though this can vary depending on your climate and weather conditions.

 Stop Watering